ContainerOrchestration/Labs/Orchestration-DockerSwarm/DockerSwarm.md

 ```

     NAME       ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER    ERRORS
-    swmaster   -        virtualbox   Running   tcp://192.168.99.105:2376           v1.12.3
+    swmaster   -        virtualbox   Running   tcp://192.168.99.114:2376           v1.13.0
-    swnode1    -        virtualbox   Running   tcp://192.168.99.106:2376           v1.12.3
+    swnode1    -        virtualbox   Running   tcp://192.168.99.115:2376           v1.13.0
-    swnode2    -        virtualbox   Running   tcp://192.168.99.107:2376           v1.12.3
+    swnode2    -        virtualbox   Running   tcp://192.168.99.116:2376           v1.13.0

 # swarm init

-Now that we have 3 nodes available, we will initialize our Swarm Cluster with 1 master node
+Now that we have 3 nodes available, we will initialize our Swarm Cluster with 1 master node.

-First let's identify the ip address of that node.
+### Directing the docker client to a particular nodes' docker daemon

-We can see this through config or ip commands of docker-machine as shown below.
+**NOTE**: See that we precede all docker commands with $(docker-machine config NODE) where node is the name of the node to which we want our docker client to connect to.
+This command returns the parameters to direct our client to the appropriate node.
+Run alone this produces:

 ```bash